 // Shop #SGapproved foundation pieces //

 Of course, dressing well can mean different things at different ages.
 As you grow older, presumably your job changes, what’s expected professionally of you changes, your income increases (hopefully, anyway!) and, duh, your tastes change.
-If you dressed at 40 exactly the same as you did at 20, we might have some questions.
+If you dressed at forty exactly the same as you did at twenty, we might have some questions.

 Check out our guides to dressing well at different decades:

-Learn the secrets to dressing well in your 20s:
+Learn what to stock your closet with in your 20s:

 As you grow up, so does your style!
 Check out how to transition your wardrobe when you reach your 30s:

 In your 40s, you can find your groove and dress for your body type and budget:

 In your 50s (and beyond!), it’s time to get comfortable and dress for the man you’ve become.
 Style Girlfriend can help you build the wardrobe that will get you there:

 Now, there’s a good chance you some (or even most!) of these items in your wardrobe already!
 Maybe some went in your “Tailoring” pile when you cleaned out your closet.

 It’s great to “shop” from what you already own.
 From there, it’s time to slowly start to build up your wardrobe essentials.
 Leave the shopping montages set to pop songs to the movies.
 It’s best to add to your closet at a reasonable pace.
 One, so you don’t bust your budget.
 And two, even if you can afford it, you don’t want to buy too much all at once and burn out on this whole “learning how to dress well” journey.